mozilla/addons-server/docs/topics/api/accounts.rst

 Session
 -------

 Log out of the current session.
+This is for use with the :ref:`internal authentication <api-auth-internal>` that authenticates browser sessions.

 .. http:delete:: /api/v3/accounts/session/